From the team behind the old Everyman Bistro comes The Pen Factory, an inviting restaurant with a knock-out craft beer list.

 Way back in the mists of time, when the closest thing Liverpool city centre had to an American-themed restaurant was the local Wimpy, there was the Everyman Bistro.
 It wasn’t much to look at – an underground cavern with lurid orange walls, rickety tables and “understated” lighting that gave it an atmosphere of eternal night all year round.
 But it was cosy, it was convivial and it served some cracking salads.
 It held a very dear place in the hearts of Scousers, so much so that its closure to make way for the shiny new Everyman induced a state of mourning in many (myself included).
 It felt as though a piece of Hope Street’s heart had gone, with very little to show in its place.

-The Pen Factory’s menu won’t win any awards for innovation but it’s obviously been crafted with care.
+The Pen Factory’s menu has obviously been crafted with care.
 There’s the usual array of soups, salads and sandwiches, as well as a fine selection of nibbles – such as the moreish fried broad beans – designed to be picked at while you enjoy a glass of wine or two.
 My Southport shrimps came delicately spiced with nutmeg and packed beneath a thick pat of melted butter, perfect for heaping onto thick slices of white bread.

-Although my beer board came with slightly soggy capers instead of the promised cornichons, the thick slices of honey roast ham, tangy Montgomery mature cheddar and delightfully tart homemade chutney more than made up for it.
+My beer board came with capers, thick slices of honey roast ham, tangy Montgomery mature cheddar and delightfully tart homemade chutney.
 And then there was the scotch egg.
 I’m a sucker for a scotch egg and while this one was a tad under-seasoned (and could have used a dab of brown sauce), it came with a satisfyingly gooey yellow yolk.

-Factor in utterly lovely waiting staff and a craft beer list so good that it’s been mentioned in the Guardian and you can see why this place was packed to the rafters within a week of opening.
-The Pen Factory isn’t perfect, but I can’t remember the last time I had a solo lunch in a place that made me feel so welcome, and left me so reluctant to leave.
-Welcome back Paddy Byrne and the Everyman Bistro team.
-It’s so good to have you back.
+Factor in utterly lovely waiting staff and a craft beer list so good that it’s been mentioned in the Guardian and you can see why this place is always packed to the rafters.
+I can’t remember the last time I had a solo lunch in a place that made me feel so welcome, and left me so reluctant to leave.